eatnumber1/goal/README.md

 the code `g()()('al')` to return the string "gooal", the code `g()()()('al')` return the string "goooal", etc.

+`g()('al')` is the creation of [acruikshank](https://github.com/acruikshank) who originally posed it as a [functional programming challenge](https://github.com/carbonfive/functional-programming-weekly-challenge/tree/master/Week002).
+Extensive stubbornness and misinterpretation led to its current form.

 ## Rules
 1.   *You are encouraged to break the rules, cleverly.*
 2. When executed, the solution must print "goal" with sufficient o's to